ika-rwth-aachen/etsi_its_messages/README.md

 **ROS / ROS 2 Support for ETSI ITS Messages for V2X Communication**

 The *etsi_its_messages* package stack allows to use standardized ETSI ITS messages for V2X communication in ROS / ROS 2 systems.
+Message definitions and conversion functions can be generated automatically based on the ASN.1 definition.
 Apart from the definition of ROS message equivalents to the ETSI ITS standards, this package stack also includes a conversion node for serializing the messages to and from a UDP payload, as well as RViz plugins for visualization (ROS 2 only).

 > [!IMPORTANT]
 > This repository is open-sourced and maintained by the [**Institute for Automotive Engineering (ika) at RWTH Aachen University**](https://www.ika.rwth-aachen.de/).